SAP/openui5-docs/docs/Performance_Speed_Up_Your_App_408b40e.md

 ### Use OData V2 Metadata Caching

 To ensure fast loading times for **SAP Fiori applications started from the SAP Fiori launchpad**, the OData metadata is cached on the web browser using cache tokens.
 The tokens are added with the parameter `sap-context-token` to the URL of metadata requests.
-Please check in developer tools of your browser \(e.g. the *Network* tab in the Google Chrome developer tools\) if the token is appended to the request URL.
+Please check via the developer tools of your browser \(e.g. the Network tab in the Google Chrome developer tools\) if the token has been appended to the request URL.

 > Note:
 > This feature is only supported by OData V2 for SAP Fiori applications.